 Wild hermit crabs scuttle over rocks, driftwood, and plant life to explore their world.
-You can replicate that environment with objects bought at a pet store, but DIY makes hermit crabs affordable.
+You can replicate that environment with objects bought at a pet store or make DIY climbing toys.

-The best toys for a hermit crab will involve a climbing branch, a climbing net, a piece of bark, and strings or rope.
+The best toys for a hermit crab involve a climbing branch, climbing net, piece of bark, and strings or rope.
 You can combine them with rocks, plastic building blocks, and clay pots.

 Hermit crabs enjoy traversing different textures.
-So, consider adding old cloth, plastic aquarium plants, and aquarium step ledge decorations for variety.
+Add old cloth, plastic aquarium plants, and aquarium step ledge decorations for variety.

 What Do Hermit Crabs Climb On?

 Hermit crabs will climb on anything inside their enclosure, including rocks, netting, plants, and other decorations.
 Also, they’ll crawl up the sides of their tank and upside-down along the lid or net.

 This climbing behavior is an instinct that serves hermit crabs well on beaches or in oceans.

 According to the Marine Ecology Progress Series, land hermit crabs often climb trees, regardless of the current tide cycle.
 This activity is for fun, protection, and necessity, as climbing will help a hermit crab: